ultimate271/notes/dastoyevsky/brothers02.04.md

 note.
 “She particularly begs you to go and see her as soon as possible;
 that you will not fail her, but will be sure to come.”

+#### The mother references Dmitri and implies there has been a lot that's happened lately
 “She asks me to go and see her?
 Me?
 What for?”
 Alyosha muttered in great astonishment.
 His face at once looked anxious.
 “Oh, it’s all to do with Dmitri Fyodorovitch and—what has happened lately,” the mother explained